linux-china/jenv/README.md

 jenv: the Java enVironment Manager
 =======================================
-jenv is a tool for managing parallel Versions of Java Development Kits on any Unix based system.
+jenv is a tool for managing parallel Versions of Java Development Kits on any system, such as Linux, Mac and Windows.
-It provides a convenient command line interface for installing, switching, removing and listing Candidates.
+It provides a convenient command line interface for installing, switching, removing and listing candidates.

 ## Why jenv
-   * Easy to manage Java version, such as 1.6, 1.7 and 1.8
+   * Easy to manage Java versions, such as 1.6, 1.7 and 1.8
-   * Easy to install java related tools, such as ant, maven, tomcat etc.
+   * Easy to install Java related tools, such as ant, maven, tomcat etc.
-   * Easy to manager candidate version.
-Install new version, reinstall or uninstall the old one.
+   * Easy to manage candidate versions.
+It supports installing new version, reinstalling or uninstalling old ones
-   * Directory is standard, and friendly to IDE
+   * Directory is standard and friendly to IDE
-   * Easy to extend.
-You can setup your own jenv on your company to manage development environment.
+   * Easy to be extended - you can setup your own jenv in your company to manage development environment
    * Easy to backup your env.
    * Bash completion support.
 Use TAB to complete command name, candidate name and version
    * Multi OS support, such as Mac, Linux and Windows(Cygwin)